adamsilver/adamsilver.io-jekyll/_posts/2014-03-20-forms-with-multiple-submit-buttons-are-problematic.md

 title: Forms with multiple submit buttons are problematic
 date:   2014-03-20 09:00:01
 categories: forms a11y ux
-description: Forms with multiple submit buttons have both UX problems and technical problems all of which is discussed in this article.
+description: Keyboard users find forms with multiple buttons problematic.
+Find out why in this article.
 ---

 Forms with multiple submit buttons are problematic for keyboard users because of how submission works.
 A user can submit a form by pressing *enter*, when the focus is within a field (as opposed to a button).